canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 # Guides for Publishing Open Source Code

+Procedures of the [Directive on Management of Information Technology, Appendix C](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249) will be used by Departmental Enterprise Architecture Review Boards and the Government of Canada Enterprise Architectural Review Board as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the Government of Canada digital direction.

+C.2.3.9.5 Share code publicly when appropriate, and when not, share within the Government of Canada

+If for some reason code can't be publicly released, it should be released internally to support internal collaboration across departments and agencies.

 ## Approvals

 Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.